mysql-net/AdoNetApiTest/README.md

 Create a class that implements `IDbFactoryFixture`.
 In most cases, the easiest way to do this is to inherit from ` DbFactoryFixtureBase<TDatabase>` where `TDatabase` is one of the built-in classes from the `AdoNet.Specification.Tests.Databases` namespace.
-Then implement the `Factory` property, which returns a `DbProviderFactory` for your ADO.NET implementation.
-See [this example](https://github.com/mysql-net/AdoNetApiTest/blob/master/tests/SqlClient.Tests/SqlClientDbFactoryFixture.cs) for `System.Data.SqlClient`.
+Then implement the `Factory` property, which returns a `DbProviderFactory` for your ADO.NET implementation, and the `ConnectionString` property, which must return a valid connection string that the test suite can use to connect to a database.
+See
+[this example](https://github.com/mysql-net/AdoNetApiTest/blob/master/tests/SqlClient.Tests/SqlClientDbFactoryFixture.cs) for
+`System.Data.SqlClient`.